Learn how to Google yourself effectively so you know what information exists online that pertains to you.

 All it takes is a few minutes of research, and the average Internet user can find all kinds of information, including your website, Facebook page, and maybe even photos of you.
 In short, if it's publicly available online, anyone can access it.

-This may not be a bad thing depending on your situation (and your level of experience with the Web).
+This may not be a bad thing depending on your situation (and your level of experience with the Internet).
 For instance, if you're looking for a job and you have an online portfolio, you want people to be able to find it so they can learn more about you and your work.

 However, you can put yourself at risk simply by not knowing what's out there.
 What do you think you'll find when you Google your name?

 One thing to consider when reviewing your public web content is its impact on your reputation.
-Let's say you're applying for a job, school, or a new apartment.
+Let's say you're applying for a job, school, or new apartment.
 Some institutions will Google your name during the application process and take what they find into account, no matter how unfair it may seem.
 You'll want to know if there's anything connected to you that could be harmful (photos of you drinking irresponsibly) or just plain embarrassing (an ancient profile on an online dating site).

 To get the most complete and accurate search results, search for things like your name, email address, home and work address, city, and phone number(s)—all written in a variety of ways.
 Also, put quotes around your search terms so Google will know to search for the exact phrase.
 Here are some examples: